 To get content created by your community, start by asking for it.
 A simple publication requesting customer testimonials can bring up interesting things.
 You can also offer visual design contests around the brand.
 There is a lot to be done, but do not wait for the community to do it, be proactive, invite them to build your story with you.

-Spend time on additional sales: offer the customer who has just made a purchase, and thus confirm their interest in your product, a more complete, more advanced, more recent version.
+Spend time on additional sales: offer the customer who has just made a purchase, thus confirming their interest in your product, a more complete, more advanced, and more recent version.
 This “improvement” proposed to buyers increases the average value of the customers, while satisfying the customer valued by the proposal.

 It may be supplemented by additional sales.
 For instance, a customer just bought a touchpad online.
 Before paying for his purchase, he is offered a suitable case, with integrated keyboard, at preferential price.
 These practices are common in traditional shops: a seller presents you a more sophisticated device than the one you have selected, offers you a price on the cover to protect the pad that you have chosen …

 Offering another product to a customer who just made a purchase is not just a way to increase your sales.
 It is also the assurance that your customer is completely satisfied and that his needs are completely fulfilled.
-By offering him what he has not yet thought of, but of which you, the specialist, know that he may need later, is saving him time, and therefore money.
-Il will also reduce the the risk of buying something that will not suit him somewhere else.
-And with a customer going home with the feeling of having killed two birds with one stone, your customer-loyalty rate can only be increased.
+By having a specialist offer a client a service or product they had not yet thought of, or even knew they needed, saves them time, therefore saves them money.
+It will also reduce the the risk of buying something that will not suit him somewhere else.
+With a customer going home with the feeling of having killed two birds with one stone, your customer-loyalty rate can only be increased.